nixworks/public/news/2009/04/13/index.md

 ## [2009-04-13](/news/2009/04/13/index.md)

 ### [ A fire destroys a homeless hostel and kills at least 22 people in Kamien Pomorski, Poland. ](/news/2009/04/13/a-fire-destroys-a-homeless-hostel-and-kills-at-least-22-people-in-kamiea-pomorski-poland.md)
-_Context: Kamień Pomorski, Poland, destroys, homeless people, hostel, house fire_
+_Context: Kamien Pomorski, Poland, destroys, homeless people, hostel, house fire_

 ### [ The Taliban's Students' Movement imposes sharia law in Swat, Pakistan. ](/news/2009/04/13/the-taliban-s-students-movement-imposes-sharia-law-in-swat-pakistan.md)
 Pakistani Taliban are imposing their rule in a Pakistani mountain valley they took over last week, spreading fear in the area only 100 km (60 miles) from the capital, police and residents said on Monday.